Sending Information Securely

 Email by Smartphone: Mobile Device Management (MDM)

-IRT is rolling out Mobile Device Management (MDM) to users of smartphones and other internet-ready mobile devices.
+IRT provides Mobile Device Management (MDM) to users of smartphones and other internet-ready mobile devices.
 MDM configures your phone or tablet with the proper security settings, so that if your device is approved, you can use Stanford email and VPN settings.